-In addition to my life as a poet, I have two kids and work full-time as the Director of the Culture, Brain & Development program Hampshire College.
+In addition to my life as a poet, I have two kids and work full-time.
 The conditions of parenting and working figure largely in my poetry–how could they not?
-After my kids were born and I was wandering around in a daze, I was able to spend a year as an Associate at the Five College Women’s Studies Research Center.
+After my kids were born and I was suffering from terrible writer’s block, I was able to spend a year as an Associate at the Five College Women’s Studies Research Center.
 My research project was to look at the impact of motherhood on women poets, i.e., think about why I couldn’t write anymore.
 It was a lifesaver, and not just because I got to be alone a few hours a week in my tiny, clean, empty office.
 (Though that was awesome.)

 While at the FCWSRC I started a blog, Pokey Mama, which you can read here, to explore the experience of trying to understand and integrate the experiences of mother and poet.
 I wrote Pokey Mama for me, but also for the many, many women out there struggling to wrap their minds around their reality as artist AND…